 Committee Comments: There is an inherent risk in riding bicycles, electric or conventional, and an inherent risk in driving a car.
-According to the California Office of Traffic Safety (OTS) in Marin, there were a total of 1,021 serious injuries and fatalities in 2021, only 114 of which involved a bicycle.
-According to OTS crash rankings, Marin County was the most dangerous place for children to ride a bicycle in the state.
+According to the California Office of Traffic Safety (OTS) in San Diego County, there were a total of 18,159 serious injuries and fatalities in 2021, 768 of which involved a bicycle.
 Overall, children make up a small portion of the bicycle fatalities in California.
 Of the 194 cyclists killed in 2022, only four were under the age of 16.